libreworks/caridea-event/README.md

 $ composer require caridea/event
 ```

-* The master branch (version 2.x) of this project requires PHP 7.0 and has no dependencies.
+* The master branch (version 3.x) of this project requires PHP 7.1 and has no dependencies.
+* Version 2.x of this project requires PHP 7.0 and has no dependencies.
 * Version 1.x of this project requires PHP 5.5 and has no dependencies.

 ## Compliance